MCwindTIM/THXYY/README.md

 # THXYY
-This game is a touhou fan game.
+This game is a <em>Touhou Project</em> fan game.
 It is still under development.

 ## Dependency
 This project used these 3rd party open source libraries.